Directors’ Report 2016

 Improvement in operating result by USD 17.7 million is mainly explained by reduced impairment of ships.
 The pre-tax result was USD -14 419 000 (USD -29 973 000), while net result for the Group was USD -14 593 000 (USD -30 150 000).

 The parent company’s net result for the year was NOK -143 824 000 (NOK -36 111 000).
 The Board proposes the result for the year to be allocated as follows:

 |Amounts in NOK|

 |PROVISION FOR DIVIDEND||0|

 The annual accounts are presented on a going concern basis in accordance with § 3 – 3 of the Norwegian Accounting Act.

 Belships has three long-term T/C agreements with Canpotex.
 The sale & leaseback of M/S Belforest (Q3 2015) and M/S Belisland (Q1 2016) provided additional liquidity to the Group.

 The main shareholder has provided an on demand guarantee of USD 5 million.
-Current activity will also generate sufficient liquidity to cover current debt throughout 2016.
+Current activity will also generate sufficient liquidity to cover current debt and operating expenses throughout 2017.
 Based on this, the Board considers that the conditions for a going concern are in place.